• Skip to content

 If your child is accidentally cut or scratched with a used needle, use soap and water to wash your child’s skin where the contact happened.
 Then see your GP.
 Your GP might order blood tests and also an extra hepatitis B immunisation.
 The risk of getting hepatitis B from this kind of contact is very low.

-Your child should not share toothbrushes, razors or other items that belong to someone who has hepatitis B, because these things might be contaminated with infected blood.
+Your child should not share toothbrushes, razors, nail clippers, tweezers or other personal items that belong to someone who has hepatitis B. These things might be contaminated with infected blood.

 Hepatitis B prevention measures for teenagers